 That's because, in simple terms, when you work for someone else, you will never be paid more than that person or company decides you're worth.
 And your income is always capped.

 Start a business, and the only limit to your income is you.

 You don't have to quit your job to start a business.
-Plus you'll minimize your risk is by keeping your full-time job until you've build a solid foundation for success.
+Plus you'll minimize your risk by keeping your full-time job until you've build a solid foundation for success.
 Then you can quit your day job.